kaloyen/gridbased-imagelayout/README.md

 ```<div class="containerHorizontal"> </div>```

-this container div is the thing that makes stuff go horizontally / vertically (it must be on the outside of all the image blocks)
+the above div is the thing that makes stuff go horizontally / vertically (it must be on the outside of all the image blocks)

 ```
  <div class="imageOverlayContainer">